PGY1 Residents

 Perelman School of Medicine at the University of Pennsylvania

-Jack graduated from Harvard College, where he started HealthPALs (Health Peer Advisors and Liaisons), a team of student community health workers connecting the student body with the campus healthcare system.
+Jack graduated from Harvard College, where he started HealthPALs (Health Peer Advisors and Liaisons), a team of student community health workers.
 He also worked with the MGH Chelsea Healthcare Center on quality improvement initiatives.
 After college, Jack worked in population health management at Mass General Brigham as well as health policy research at the Harvard T.H.
 Chan School of Public Health.
-He then returned to Pennsylvania, where he completed a MD at the Perelman School of Medicine and a MBA at the Wharton School.
-At Penn, Jack worked with the Department of Psychiatry and Center for Healthcare Innovation to launch a telepsychiatry program at the start of the pandemic.
-Jack is interested in healthcare delivery system innovation, cross-cultural psychiatry, improving access through technology, and physician leadership.
+He then completed a MD at the University of Pennsylvania's Perelman School of Medicine and a MBA at the Wharton School.
+At the start of the COVID pandemic, Jack worked with Penn's Department of Psychiatry and Center for Healthcare Innovation to launch a community-based digital mental health platform.
+He also has experience advising startups and larger organizations at the intersection of mental health, healthcare technology, and delivery system innovation.
+Jack is interested in healthcare delivery system innovation, cross-cultural psychiatry, healthcare technology, and physician leadership.
+In his free time, Jack likes to hike, spend time with friends and family, and play piano for karaoke and jam sessions.

 Todd Jones, M.D.